1g0rrr/SimpleAutomation/README.md

 # Opensource robot to automate repetitive tasks.

-# Multiple models

-### Use multiple ACT models to solve more complex robotics tasks.
+### Use multiple ACT models to solve complex robotics tasks.

 For example, in the lamp testing demo, we combined 3 models: